This post was originally published on August 28, 2017.

-Experian’s IdentityWorks Premium includes Dark Web Surveillance for comprehensive dark web monitoring to protect you from the financial and reputational harm that can result from identity theft.
+Experian offers an identity theft protection product called IdentityWorks Premium, which includes Dark Web Surveillance for comprehensive dark web monitoring to protect you from the financial and reputational harm that can result from identity theft.

 What Types of Information Can Be Monitored by Experian’s Dark Web Surveillance?

 - Social Security number

 - Email address

 Where Exactly Is Experian’s Dark Web Monitoring Checking for My Information?

 Experian’s Dark Web Internet Surveillance monitors the depths of the web to identify activity associated with your identity with daily scans of over 600,000 web pages.